intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

    However, network management techniques deployed at present often rely on information that is exposed by most traffic but without any guarantees that the information is accurate.

-   Privacy partitioning provides an opportunity for improvements in these management techniques with opportunities to actively exchange information with each entity in a privacy-preserving way and requesting exactly the information needed for a specific task or function rather than relying on the assumption that are derived from a limited set of unintentionally revealed information which cannot be guaranteed to be present and may disappear at any time in future.
+   Privacy partitioning provides an opportunity for improvements in these management techniques by enabling active exchange of information with each entity in a privacy-preserving way and requesting exactly the information needed for a specific task or function rather than relying on the assumption that are derived from a limited set of unintentionally revealed information which cannot be guaranteed to be present and may disappear at any time in future.